Lums Pond State Park

 Fall in Delaware

 Hike through scenic trails and watch the ever-changing shades of fall foliage in Delaware while in the central part of the state.
 Central Delaware is a top location to view bird migration with a wide variety of species flying along the east coast.
-During the fall season, the area is also home to the Delaware Wine & Beer Festival and the Fifer Orchards Fall Fest.
+During the fall season, the area is also home to the Delaware Beer, Wine & Spirits Festival and the Fifer Orchards Fall Fest.

 Immerse yourself in the beautiful landscapes, tranquil settings and charming small towns of southern Delaware.
 From kayaking alongside baldcypress trees to bird watching amid scenic fall foliage, let the region become an escape into days of relaxation.
 The southern portion of the state is also home to exciting fall festivals including the Bridgeville Apple-Scrapple Festival, the Annual Sea Witch Halloween & Fiddler's Festival and much more!